SOURAV2588/DevCamper-API/readme.md

-## This project was created as a working project for Brad Traversy's Udemy course "Nodejs API masterclass with Express 7 Mongodb"
+## This project was created as a working project for Brad Traversy's Udemy course "Nodejs API masterclass with Express and Mongodb"

 # DevCamper API